For ALL North Carolina Residents:

 Central NC counties: Alamance, Bladen, Caswell, Chatham, Cumberland, Davidson, Davie, Durham, Forsyth, Franklin, Granville, Guilford, Harnett, Hoke, Johnston, Lee, Montgomery, Moore, Orange, Person, Randolph, Richmond, Robeson, Rockingham, Sampson, Scotland, Stokes, Surry, Vance, Wake, Warren, and Yadkin.

-For more information about Project C.A.R.E., and for Western and Eastern NC offices go to NC Division of Aging and Adult Services.
+For more information about Project C.A.R.E., and for Western and Eastern NC offices, go to the NC Division of Aging and Adult Services.

 For Duke Employees: